int128/docker-manifest-create-action/README.md

 # docker-manifest-create-action [![ts](https://github.com/int128/docker-manifest-create-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/docker-manifest-create-action/actions/workflows/ts.yaml)

-This is an action to create a multi-architecture image in GitHub Actions.
+This is an action to create a multi-architecture Docker image in GitHub Actions.
 It is interoperable with [docker/build-push-action](https://github.com/docker/build-push-action) and [docker/metadata-action](https://github.com/docker/metadata-action).

 ## Purpose

-[docker/build-push-action](https://github.com/docker/build-push-action) command supports multiple platforms, but it takes a long time to build multiple platforms in a single job.
+When we build a multi-architecture image using [docker/build-push-action](https://github.com/docker/build-push-action), it takes a long time to build all platforms in a single job.

-It would be nice to build images in parallel jobs, and finally create a multi-architecture image.
+It would be nice to build images in parallel jobs and finally create a multi-architecture image.

 ```mermaid
 graph LR